michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. What man is he that feareth the Lord? him shall he teach in the way that he shall choose.

-13. His soul shall dwell at ease; and his seed shall inherit the earth.dwell…: Heb. lodge in goodness
+13. His soul shall dwell at ease; and his seed shall inherit the earth.

-14. The secret of the Lord is with them that fear him; and he will shew them his covenant.and…: or, and his covenant to make them know it
+14. The secret of the Lord is with them that fear him; and he will shew them his covenant.

-15. Mine eyes are ever toward the Lord; for he shall pluck my feet out of the net.pluck: Heb. bring forth
+15. Mine eyes are ever toward the Lord; for he shall pluck my feet out of the net.

 16. Turn thee unto me, and have mercy upon me; for I am desolate and afflicted.